lokeshvloki/lokeshvloki/README.md

    o Users can search for cities and view key weather metrics, including temperature, humidity, and wind speed, in real time.

-### 2.Fraud News Prediction through Machine Learning:
+### 2. Fraud News Prediction through Machine Learning:

    o Developed and fine-tuned a logistic regression model for fake news detection, achieving 98% accuracy.